lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_2/Readme.md

 ```

-9. Loops through the results and store the vehicle and license plate results with the associated frame.
+9. The loops iterates through the results and stores the vehicle and license plate results with the associated frame.
 The results indicate which input frame from the batch it belongs to using batchIndex.

 ```cpp
                for (auto && result : VehicleDetection.results) {